IS-120/first-web-page/README.md

 - Add some text inside the `<p>` tags.
 - Save your file

-## Use Live Server to preview your webpage
+## :computer: Use Live Server to preview your webpage

 Before you open your webpage in Live Server, check the bottom left info bar on VS Code.
 You want to make sure you don't have any errors or warnings which should look like this:<br><br>
 ![no errors or warnings](https://raw.githubusercontent.com/lsburtonBYU/codepen-images/main/errors.png)<br><br>